19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Maps of Mithrinia/The World of Mithrinia.md

 [Dwarves](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Dwarves.md) and [Orcs](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Orcs.md) tend to keep to the mountains.
 The great city of Cragstone houses many Orcs in cold snowy mountains.
 Dwarves tend to stick to their ancient subterranean kingdoms.

-The animal folk are scattered throughout the world in their favored habitats, and are quite rare, and generally not too involved in the geopolitical machinations of the Empire.
+The other types of folk are scattered throughout the world in their favored habitats, and are quite rare, and generally not too involved in the geopolitical machinations of the Empire.

 These maps are not the end all be all.
 Feel free to use or make your own maps.
-These do serve as the default, and also as a source of inspiration for the kind of world Mithrinia imagines.

 ## Metaphysics

-The ancient lore of Mithrinia is lost to the ages, only myth and superstition stand in its place.
-One consistent thread across recorded histories and folklore is that thousands of years ago their was a cataclysmic event, often referred to as ***The Dawn***.
-There are no verified record history's prior to this.
-It is believed that mortals must have existed prior to this moment based on certain even more ancient relics, but it scholars theorize that something must have happened around here which effectively wiped the world's memory clean.
+**The ancient lore of Mithrinia is lost to the ages.
+Only myth and superstition remain.**

+One consistent thread across recorded histories and folklore from every documented culture is that thousands of years ago their was a cataclysmic event, often referred to as ***The Dawn***.
+There are no verified record histories prior to The Dawn.
+It is believed that mortals must have existed prior to this moment based on certain even more ancient relics, but scholars theorize that something must have happened around this time to wipe the world's memory clean.

 As a result, the true origins of things like the ancestries, gods, and other natural phenomena are unknown to us scholars.
 Certain religions claim to know the truth of the Predawn era, but their claims are unverifiable.
 Unfortunately, the mighty deities do not seem keen on imparting the knowledge of whatever came before to mortals, they have kept us in the dark for ages.
 This is unsurprising from the malevolent deities who despise mortals.
 The more benevolent deities, known as The Divines, tend to be quite distant.
 According to the Imperial Archives, the last recorded direct contact between a Divine and a mortal occurred hundreds of years ago.
 Some scholars believe direct contact between gods and men to be no more than myth and legend.